reshinto/programming_language_syntax_comparison/readme.md

     // Add & Remove elements to & from list at index (left to right) list_name.splice(index, number_of_element, new_element1, new_element2...);

-    // Returns the selected elements in an array, as a new array object list.name.slice();
+    // Return the selected elements in an array, as a new array object list.name.slice();
-    // Selects the elements starting at the given 1st argument, and ends at, but does not include, the given 2nd argument list_name.slice(1, 3);
+    // Return the elements starting at the given 1st argument,
+    // and ends at, but does not include, the given 2nd argument list_name.slice(1, 3);
+    list_name.slice(1);  // if 1 argument is given, return all elements from array from the 1st argument index

     // Find list size
     list_name.length;